0x-xsh/projet_web/README.md

 ### DNS Configuration (with nip.io)

-We initially tried to configure a custom domain in Azure, but encountered DNS propagation delays.
-As a quick alternative, we chose to use nip.io which allows us to create DNS entries that resolve to specific IP addresses without DNS configuration.
+I initially tried to configure a custom domain in Azure, but encountered DNS propagation delays.
+As a quick alternative, I chose to use nip.io which allows me to create DNS entries that resolve to specific IP addresses without DNS configuration.

 The nip.io service automatically maps any subdomain of nip.io to the corresponding IP address, making it perfect for testing without DNS configuration.